aucloud/aucloud.github.io/docs/Platform_Services/Compute/Working_with_Virtual_Machines/hot_to_migrate_vapps_between_virtual_data_centres.md

 If you have multiple virtual data centres (VDCs), you may find that you want to migrate vApps from VDC to VDC; whether that be from a test and dev environment into production or between VDCs with different service levels.

-There are two ways to migrate vApps between VDCs: copy and move.
+There are two ways to migrate vApps between VDCs:

+- copy, and
+- move

 This article describes how to use these different methods to migrate your VDCs.

 ### Copying a vApp